 The Syrian military said that Israeli missiles were fired at posts near Damascus around 12:30 a.m. and that its air defenses had “confronted the missile aggression and downed most of them.”
 There were no casualties reported.

 The attack follows similar strikes Friday and Monday.
 Monday’s rare daytime airstrike wounded a soldier, according to the Syrian army.

 The strike Friday was the first such attack since Sept.
 17, when an attack on Damascus International Airport and nearby military posts south of the Syrian capital killed five soldiers.

-Israel has made hundreds of strikes on targets inside government-controlled parts of Syria over the past decade of its civil war, but rarely acknowledges or discusses such operations.
+The Israeli army did not release a statement on the airstrikes.
+Israel has carried out hundreds of strikes on targets inside government-controlled parts of Syria in recent years, but rarely acknowledges or discusses the operations.

-Israel has acknowledged, however, that it targets bases of Iran-allied militias, such as Lebanon’s Hezbollah that fights on the side of Syrian President Bashar Assad’s forces.
+Israel has acknowledged, however, that it targets bases of Iran-allied militant groups, such as Lebanon’s Hezbollah, which has sent thousands of fighters to support Syrian President Bashar Assad’s forces.